TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

    You should see scrolling output produced by the qa-toolbox.

-3. When the tests have finished running cd into the docs folder and create the html files.
+3. When the tests have finished running, cd into the docs folder and create the html files.

    .. code-block:: bash